-When you type in a URL in the search bar, your browser asks the site for its IP address – for instance 123.456.7.89.
+When you type in a URL in the search bar, your browser asks the site for its IP address – for instance, 123.456.7.89.
 This number is the actual address that a site gets online.
 The browser connects to this number in the hopes this is the correct site.
-This is all done in plain sight and there is no encryption to be seen, so everyone can intercept this traffic.
+This is all done in plain sight, and there is no encryption to be seen so that everyone can intercept this traffic.
 So when you want to log in to a site that you connect to via an HTTP connection, the data you enter – username and password – is sent in plain text.
-Trust me, that’s really bad.
+Trust me that isn’t good.
 Think about what would happen if you’d connect to your bank this way.

 HTTPS secures this process.
-HTTPS encrypts the connection between the browser and the site, therefore making sure that no one can intercept the data sent between those two.
+It encrypts the connection between the browser and the site, making sure that no one can intercept the data sent between those two.
 Every site that wants to secure itself needs a so-called SSL certificate.
 The browser checks the certificate of the site and verifies its legitimacy with the company that issued it.
 If you want to see who issued the certificate, please click on the lock icon.
-By using HTTPS, sites not only secure your login procedure and personal data but also what you do on a site and which sites you visit.
+Using HTTPS, sites secure your login procedure and personal data and what you do on a site, and which sites you visit.

 Everyone has the right to privacy on the web.
-We are doing so many mission-critical things on the web these days that we can use any kind of security we can get.
-An ever-increasing number of websites is making the move to HTTPS.
+We are doing so many mission-critical things on the web these days to use any security we can get.
+An ever-increasing number of websites are making a move to HTTPS.
 In the screenshot below, you can see that at the moment, 61% of the sites that Firefox loads are being sent over HTTPS (stats by Let’s Encrypt).
-HTTPS is a must for any type of site, even if you own the bakery around the corner and don’t send or request sensitive data via your website.
+This is a must for any site, even if you own the bakery around the corner, and don’t send or request sensitive data via your website.

 In 2014, Google announced that HTTPS would become a ranking signal.
-Today, your rankings will hardly change when you activate HTTPS.
+Today, activating that SSL certificate is going to give your site a slight ranking boost.
 But it’s not just about rankings as much as it is about user experience and gaining trust with your future customers.
-It’s inevitable that we are moving to an all-HTTPS web.
-It is, therefore, incredibly important that your site makes the switch to HTTPS in the coming year.
+Not only that, almost every innovation happening on the web — from performance optimization techniques to progressive web apps — is requiring HTTPS and that’s only going to increase over time.
+We are inevitably moving to an all-HTTPS web.
+It is, therefore, essential that your site makes the switch sooner rather than later.

-Several browsers now show ‘not secure’ messages when your site doesn’t have an HTTPS connection or when you try to send data via HTTP on your HTTPS site.
-Don’t forget, it’s easy to scare off visitors!
+In 2018, with the release of version 68 of the Chrome browser, Google started marking all HTTP sites as “not secure”.
+Several other browsers followed their lead.
+When your site doesn’t have an HTTPS connection or when you try to send data via HTTP on your HTTPS site, these’ not secure’ messages are very visible for users.
+Don’t forget; it’s easy to scare off visitors!
 Wouldn’t you switch over to the site of a competitor when you’d see something like the ‘not secure’ message in the screenshot below?

 Make the switch to HTTPS

 A few years ago, switching to HTTPS was a major undertaking.
 Some big sites waited years to do it because it came with several challenges, like speed issues and the cost/benefit issue.
-These days, while still not easy, it’s manageable.
-If you’re planning to make the switch to HTTPS, be sure to make a checklist so you don’t forget anything during the process.
+These days, it’s manageable.
+If you’re planning to make the switch, be sure to make a checklist, so you don’t forget anything during the process.

-The Let’s Encrypt project — which Yoast proudly sponsors — issues free certificates to anyone wanting to secure their site.
+The Let’s Encrypt project issues free certificates to anyone wanting to secure their site.
 Several web hosts even offer free Let’s Encrypt services that make the installation of a certificate as easy as pie.
 That is, however, only one piece of the puzzle.
-On Google’s Secure your site with HTTPS site you can find more information on best practices.
-We’ve written a guide on moving your site from HTTP to HTTPS.
-If this stuff scares you it is best to hire an expert!
+On Google’s Secure your site with HTTPS, you can find more information on best practices.
+We’ve written a guide on moving your site to HTTPS.